 Student Application Process

-A list of the community partners hosting Field School Fellowships in the Central New York region and in the Adirondacks during the summer of 2023 is available below:
+An updated list of the community partners hosting Field School Fellowships in the Central New York region and in the Adirondacks during the summer of 2024 is available below:

 To apply for the 2024 Summer Field School, students should complete the form below.
-Students will also need to provide the following documents:
+As a part of the form, students will need to provide the following documents:

-These documents can be emailed to Julie Dudrick, Associate Director of the Upstate Institute, before March 15, 2024.
+These documents should be submitted before March 15, 2024.